alex-stephens/personal-site/_posts/2020-11-04-curse-of-expertise.md

 ---
 layout: single
 title:  "Breaking the Curse of Expertise"

+summary: Who am I to think I've got anything worth sharing in an online blog?
+This post explores why the attitude behind this question is misguided, how we've been taught to over-value "expertise", and my reasons for starting this blog to share my thoughts online.

 ---

 > That’s all any of us are: amateurs.
 We don’t live long enough to be anything else.